 that it reflects on us as an industry.
 If you experience something that seems

 odd, but you are unsure about it please take time to contact either us at CB's

 or another local instructor to put your mind at rest.
 All Qualified ADI's are

-CRB Checked and every effort is made by the DSA to remove unsavoury characters
+CRB Checked and every effort is made by the DVSA to remove unsavoury characters

 from the profession.
 CB's support this 100%.